mattmills49/mattmills49.github.io/_posts/2026-04-06-gradient_boosted_splines.md

 $$\hat{\theta}_{m} = \hat{\theta}_{m-1} + \alpha * f_m(x)$$

-Lets ease into this by mimicking what the tree splitting algorithm does to find optimal splits but with our parameters; coefficients for a smoothing spline of the hours of the day.
+Let's ease into this by mimicking what the tree splitting algorithm does to find optimal splits but with our parameters; coefficients for a smoothing spline of the hours of the day.

 ### Optimal Spline Splits

-Lets walk through this without worrying about trees and gradients.
+Let's walk through this without worrying about trees and gradients.
 The goal here is to pick up on which feature value results in the most unique daily ride shape.
 We'll loop through the unique values in a feature as the tree splitting algorithm will do.
 But for a first pass we will just